Mellanox/docker-sriov-plugin/README.md

 This will start the container and emits console logs of the plugin where its started.
 The powerful aspect of this is, it doesn't require user/administrator to restart the docker engine.

-Or
-If you like to do using docker compose, follow the steps at the end of readme.

 **4.** Test it out - SRIOV mode
 **4.1** Now you are ready to create a new network